pomerium/pomerium/docs/docs/identity-providers.md

 :::warning

 Support was removed in v0.0.3 because Gitlab does not provide callers with a user email, under any scope, to a caller unless that user has selected her email to be public.
-Pomerium until [this gitlab bug](https://gitlab.com/gitlab-org/gitlab-ce/issues/44435#note_88150387) is fixed.
+Pomerium support is blocked until [this gitlab bug](https://gitlab.com/gitlab-org/gitlab-ce/issues/44435#note_88150387) is fixed.

 :::